franktranvantu/hibernate-basics/README.md

-# The Builder Design Pattern
+# Saving Data with Hibernate

-As a step away from Hibernate, this lesson demonstrates a popular design pattern in coding called the **builder** design pattern.
-This pattern is used to write *readable* code that creates and configures an object.
+This lesson demonstrates the use of a Hibernate `SessionFactory` to save a new entity to the database.